onoi/remi/README.md

 `FilteredHttpResponseParser::doParseFor` is not expected to make any input validation (in terms of format or range) for the requested response therefore the implementing class is responsible for an appropriate validation process.

+`FilteredRecord::setRedactedFields` can be used to remove selected fields from the record.

 It is further possible to invoke a `CachedCurlRequest` to avoid repeated requests to the same REST API url.